Hypertrophic osteoarthritis; Osteoarthrosis; Degenerative joint disease; DJD; OA; Arthritis - osteoarthritis

 An x-ray will likely show:

 You can have surgery, but other treatments can improve your pain and make your life much better.
-Although these treatments cannot make the arthritis go away, they can often delay surgery or make your symptoms mild enough to not cause significant problems.
+Although these treatments cannot make the OA go away, they can often delay surgery or make your symptoms mild enough to not cause significant problems.

 Supplements that you may use include: